textX/textX/docs/grammar.md

         """

-  When creating a metamodel with this grammar and the option use_regexp_group enabled, a multlline string delimited with '"""' is accepted: "(?ms)" activates the multiline option and the "dot matches everything" option. "\"{3}" matches the delimited '"""'.
+  When creating a metamodel with this grammar and the option use_regexp_group enabled, a multiline string delimited with '"""' is accepted: "(?ms)" activates the multiline option and the "dot matches everything" option. "\"{3}" matches the delimited '"""'.
 The pattern '"(.*?)" is a non-greedy variant of "get anything".